madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 CMD ["/bin/hello"]
 ```

-The `FROM` that you saw on the example above is the stage, the first one is building the file, and the second is running the built binary.
+The `FROM` statements you saw in the example above define stages.
+The first one builds the file, and the second runs the built binary.

 Now let's talk about build arguments and environment variables.
-Build arguments in Docker is closely related to environment variables, they are written as `ARG` and `ENV`, respectively.
+Build arguments in Docker are closely related to environment variables; they are written as `ARG` and `ENV`, respectively.
 They are used to pass information to the build process.

 ## Build Arguments